MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-VivaModuleFeaturePolicy.md

 ```

 ## DESCRIPTION
+**Note**: This option is available only in the Exchange Online PowerShell module v3.5.0-Preview1 or later.
+There is no category available in Viva yet to set policies for.
+Please be patient while we roll out new categories.

 Use the Add-VivaModuleFeaturePolicy cmdlet to add a new access policy for a specific feature or category in Viva.

 You need to use the Connect-ExchangeOnline cmdlet to authenticate.

 This cmdlet requires the .NET Framework 4.7.2 or later.

-Currently, you need to be a member of the Global administrators role to run this cmdlet.
+Currently, you need to be a member of the Global administrators role or the roles that have been permissioned at the feature level to run this cmdlet.

 To learn more about administrator role permissions in Microsoft Entra ID, see [Role template IDs](https://learn.microsoft.com/entra/identity/role-based-access-control/permissions-reference#role-template-ids).